robinduckett/robinduckett.github.io/about.md

 permalink: /about/
 ---

-I am a Software Engineering Consaultant based in the UK.
+I am a software engineering contractor from Cardiff, South Wales, UK.

+I work remotely, having had roles in many industries and with distributed teams in every timezone.

-Drop me an email @ [robin@diod.es](mailto:robin@diod.es) for a copy of my CV!
+Email me for any work enquiries!
+Also feel free to drop me an email @ [robin@diod.es](mailto:robin@diod.es) for a copy of my CV!